run-ai/docs/docs/admin/runai-setup/authentication/sso.md

    1. In the `Discovery Document URL` field, enter the URL to the discovery document.
    2. In the `Client ID` field, enter the client ID.
    3. In the `Client Secret` field, enter the client secret.
-   4. In the `GID` field, enter the GID.
-   5. In the `GROUPS` field, enter the groups.
-   6. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
-   7. In the `UID` field, enter the UID.
+   4. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
+If they are not in line with the Run:ai defaults described in the table above, you can change them here.
-   8. In the `Logout uri` field, enter the desired URL logout page.
+   5. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
-   9. Press `Save`.
+   6. Press `Save`.

 Once you press `Save` you will receive a `Redirect URI` and an `Entity ID`.
 Both values must be set on the IdP side.